jerry1ye10/YoRPG_TeamMonster/README.md

 Create Character superclass where Protagonist and Monster classes extended Character.
 Character superclass contains all the methods that run the game actions (e.g. attack).

-Update Protagonist class to contain only its attributes and methods that enhance or reset the attributes to their default values.
+Update Protagonist class to contain its attributes and methods that enhance or reset the attributes to their default values.

 Update Monster class to contain only its attributes (no methods).